President and CEO

 Washington, D.C.
 (ICNL Headquarters)

-Doug first began working with civil society in the mid 1980's, when he served as a consultant to Helen Keller International in Asia, Latin America, and the Caribbean.
+Doug began working with civil society thirty years ago, serving as a consultant to Helen Keller International in Asia, Latin America, and the Caribbean.
 Doug is a graduate of Yale Law School, with undergraduate studies at Cornell and Oxford.